-- 5.1 The governing body has due regard to the Code of Practice when carrying out its duties towards all pupils with SEND - 5.2 The governing body does its best to secure the necessary provision for any pupil identified as having SEND.
-The governors report annually to parents on the success of the school's policy for children with SEND. - 5.3 The governing body has identified a governor with specific oversight of the schools' provision for pupils with SEND - 5.4 The governor with responsibility for SEND ensures that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
+- It has due regard to the Code of Practice when carrying out its duties towards all pupils with SEND - It does its best to secure the necessary provision for any pupil identified as having SEND.
+The governors report annually to parents on the success of the school's policy for children with SEND. - It has identified a governor with specific oversight of the schools' provision for pupils with SEND - All governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.